andersoncontreira/projects-guidelines/resources/GUIDELINES.md

-# Guidelines para projetos
+# Guidelines for projects
-Neste documento você encontra orientações para o seu projeto ficar de acordo com as `guidelines` definidas pelo time de arquitetura, com o objetivo de deixar o seu projeto bem completo.
+In this document you will find guidelines for your project to comply with the `guidelines` defined by the architecture team, with the objective of making your project very complete.

-## Tópicos
+## Topics
 * Github templates
 * Github actions/workflows
 * Github docs
 * Sonar
 * OpenAPI/Swagger
-* RESTful e HATEOS
+* RESTful and HATEOS
 * Healthcheck
 * Docker
-* Editorconfig
+* config editor
 * Serverless
-* Logs e monitoramento
+* Logs and monitoring
-* Scripts de automação
+* Automation scripts
-* Scripts de configuração de ambiente
+* Environment configuration scripts
 * Terraform
-* Testes
+* Tests
-* Arquivos de CI/CD para AWS
+* CI/CD files for AWS
-* Meta-arquivos
+* Metafiles

 ## Github templates
-Incluir templates padronizados para:
+Include standardized templates for:
 * Pull Request
 * Issues
   * Bug Report